 “(c) An insurer or its service provider shall not charge any beneficiary or other authorized representative for any fees or costs associated with a death master file search or verification of a death master file match conducted pursuant to this section.

-“(d) The benefits from a policy, contract or a retained asset account, plus any applicable accrued contractual interest shall first be payable to the designated beneficiaries or owners and in the event said beneficiaries or owners cannot be found, shall be transferred to the Unclaimed Property Administrator as unclaimed property pursuant to the Revised Uniform Unclaimed Property Act of 2021, approved by the Committee of the Whole on July 20, 2021 (Committee print of Bill 24-285) (“Revised Uniform Unclaimed Property Act of 2021”).
-Interest payable under District of Columbia Official Code § 28-3302 shall not be payable as unclaimed property.
+“(d) The benefits from a policy, contract or a retained asset account, plus any applicable accrued contractual interest shall first be payable to the designated beneficiaries or owners and in the event said beneficiaries or owners cannot be found, shall be transferred to the Unclaimed Property Administrator as unclaimed property pursuant to the Revised Uniform Unclaimed Property Act of 2021, passed on 1st reading on July 20, 2021 (Engrossed version of Bill 24-285) (“Revised Uniform Unclaimed Property Act of 2021”).
+Interest payable under D.C.
+Official Code § 28-3302 shall not be payable as unclaimed property.

 “(e) Pursuant to section 7014 of the Revised Uniform Unclaimed Property Act of 2021, an insurer shall notify the Unclaimed Property Administrator upon the expiration of the statutory time period for abandoned property that: